 To customize either the Blend Out curve or Blend In curve, use the drop-down menu to switch from Auto to Manual.
 With Manual selected, the Inspector window shows a preview of the blend curve.
 Click the curve preview to open the Curve Editor below the Inspector window.

 Use the Curve Editor to customize the shape of the blend curve.
 By default, the blend curve includes a key at the beginning of the curve and a key at the end of the curve.
 The Curve Editor provides the following different methods of modifying the blend curve:

 Select the key at the start or end of the blend curve and use the tangent handles to adjust the interpolationThe estimation of values that determine the shape of an animation curve between two keys.
 More info

 See in Glossary between keys.

 Add additional keys to change the shape of the blend curve by adding more interpolation points.
 Adding keys in the Curve Editor is the same as adding keys in the Curves view.

 Right-click a key to delete or edit the key.
 Editing keys in the Curve Editor is the same as editing keys in the Curves view.
-Note that the first and last keys cannot be deleted.
+Note that you cannot delete the first and last keys.

 Select a shape template from the bottom of the Curve Editor.